luiscabrera77/dokaly21/README.md

 ## In the beginning

 There were bands with songs, and there were visual artists with... yes, art.
-For eons the two would produce beautiful work and long to share it with the other party... but there were simply not connected.
+For eons, the two would produce beautiful work, but they were simply not connected.

+Also, how many times have you ever picked up an album and thought "This isn't a great look for such awesome music, what were they thinking?"
+Or worse, how many times you have skipped listening to new music just based on the looks of its cover?

 ---

 ## What if

-We could connect artists? and more importantly, what if allow fans to get involved in deciding what art and images bets represent a song?
+We could connect artists? and more importantly, what if allow fans to get involved in deciding what art and images best represent a song?

 ---

 ## How it works

 Each week, we feature a music artist and one of his songs.
-The fans are able to listen to the music and comment on pictures that match the mood of that song.
-Those feeling artisitic, can also submit their own art and allow other to comment  browse through many pictures
+Fans are able to listen to the music and comment on pictures that match the mood of that song.
+Those feeling artisitic, can also submit their own art and let users follow them and see all their contributions.

 ---